-- Report promptly any observed changes or concerns in resident's health status; - Assist in the provision of quality nursing and personal care under supervision and direction as outlined in the care plan and other relevant documentation; - Complete documentation as required; - Exercise discretion and judgement within their level of skill and training; - Attend training as directed; work in collaboration with the care team; - Be actively involved in continuous improvement.
+- Report promptly any observed changes or concerns in resident's health status; - Assist in the provision of quality nursing and personal care under supervision and direction as outlined in the care plan and other relevant documentation; - · Complete documentation as required; - · Exercise discretion and judgement within their level of skill and training; - Attend training as directed; work in collaboration with the care team; - Be actively involved in continuous improvement.

-Experienced Nursing Assistants who have completed the relevant medication module of the Certificate IV in Aged Care (currently titled Administer and monitor medications) may administer medication to residents.
+Experienced Nursing Assistants who have completed medication training may administer medication to residents.
 They may also be required to assist residents with medications within a delegated or assigned range of duties, subject to legislative requirements.